Gerak Khas (Malaysian Army unit): Indonesia–Malaysia Confrontation (1963–1966)

 During the Indonesia–Malaysia Confrontation, the Gerak Khas, which was then known as the Malaysian Special Service Unit (MSSU), was established in 1965 to strengthen Malaysia's defence against incursions by Indonesian forces.

 The first operational deployment of the MSSU took place in September 1965 during Operation Khas, which formed part of Operation Claret.
 This operation followed earlier engagements such as the Tebedu Incident in April 1963 and the Battle of Tawau.
 It was led by British forces and involved personnel from the 22nd Special Air Service Regiment (22 SAS), No. 2 Special Boat Section (now the Special Boat Service), 40 Commando Royal Marines, and the MSSU.

 These forces were deployed to Sebatik Island, Tawau, and Semporna, located near the Indonesia–Malaysia border.
 Their mission was to reinforce the existing defensive line, provide support to forward units, conduct long-range reconnaissance patrols in jungle terrain along the border, and repel Indonesian troops attempting to cross into Malaysian territory by land or sea.

 13 May Incident (1969)

-During the racial riots of May 1969, the Malaysian Special Service Unit was tasked with securing the Camp Mindef (Kem Kementah) in Kuala Lumpur from potential attacks.
+During the racial riots of May 1969, the MSSU was tasked with securing the Camp Mindef (Kem Kementah) in Kuala Lumpur from potential attacks.
 Some commandos also collaborated with the Malaysian Police Special Branch, the country's domestic intelligence agency, to apprehend gang leaders and triad members who were fuelling racial tensions behind the scenes.